yousefhamza/YHxNetworkManager/README.md

 ## Introduction

-This library is lightweight wrapper around NSURLSession that covers most of your use cases and extensible to support other use cases as well
+This library is lightweight wrapper around NSURLSession that will covers most of your use cases and extensible to support other use cases as well.

+It is thread-safe because it uses NSURLSession APIs which is fully thread-safe, also opening and closing the app -not terminating it- has no effect on the on-going requests.

+Also it sets limits on simultaneous requests 6 for WiFi, 2 for Cellular. -Not tested on device yet-.

 ## Example